gudiseva/stackedit/OTA-Ignite-Sept-2019/Session 14 - Risk and Position.md

 > 19-Sep-2019
 # Risk Management and Position Sizing

-After, scoring if reward to risk is not there then why to go for the trade.
+- After, scoring if reward to risk is not there then why to go for the trade.
-Focus on rewards that are atleast 2 to 3 times greater than our risk.
+- Focus on rewards that are at least 2 to 3 times greater than our risk.

-Boook:
+### Books to read:
 1. Mark Douglas - Trading in the Zone
 2. Steve - Trading Psychology

 Position

-: Buying long and selling short is "taking a position"
+: Buying long and selling short is "*taking a position*"

 Size
 : no. of units of shares, contracts (options), lots (futures), etc.
 Complete order includes SETS.
 Last S is Size

 ## 2% Rule